paolopik/mems/readme.md

 Welcome to M&Ms!

-Here you will find Michela & Maria commits
+Here you will find Michela & Maria commits!